ruterodriguessantos/ShW-MAGICA/README.md

 ### 3. Spatially varying electric field (without shield wires)

-Computes GICs using electric field maps.
-The electric field is interpolated to the transmission line integration points using Delaunay triangulation before calculating the induced voltages.
+Computes GICs using electric field from a geomagnetic storm.
+The electric field is interpolated to the transmission line integration points before calculating the induced voltages.

 ### 4. Spatially varying electric field (with shield wires)